 The Missabe Northern Railway is a fictitious operating company jointly owned by the Great Northern Railway and the Duluth, Missabe and Iron Range Railway.
 Mainline train movements are controlled by dispatcher authority.
-A dispatcher phone circuit and yard intercoms facilitate communications around the railroad.
+A dispatcher "party line" phone and yard intercoms facilitate communications around the railroad.

 The time period is early '40's so that favorite steam power may be represented.
 A full roster of diesels for 1963 (I like GP-30s, too) is available, but usually kept out of reach of polite society and operators....
-The operating day runs from 6 am to 6 pm with a 4:1 fast clock.
-No daylight headlights in this era.
+The operating day runs from 6 am to 6 pm with a 3:1 fast clock.
+No daylight headlights required in this era of Rule 17.

-The Missabe Northern Railway is essentially two railroads joined at the hip, Duluth.
+The Missabe Northern Railway is essentially two routes joined at the hip, Duluth.
 The main deck route runs railroad-west from Duluth to the Twin Cities Terminals of Minneapolis and St. Paul.
-The other route climbs Proctor Hill west out of Duluth to an upper deck that represents running from Proctor railroad-west to the Mesabi
+The other route climbs

-Iron Range.
-The railroad is built "map oriented", meaning you are looking north at the railroad with east to the right toward Duluth for both decks.
+Proctor Hill west out of Duluth to an upper deck that represents running from Proctor railroad-west to the Mesabi Iron Range.
+This makes it "map oriented", meaning for both decks you are looking north at the railroad with east to the right toward Duluth.
 The only exceptions are the dock peninsulas at Duluth that offer a 300-degree view of the docks from the harbor.
 GN's east-west designation is used (rather than DM&IR's north-south) to avoid confusion on the Iron Range, since the route is a "morphed" hybrid of the two railroads.